-Abbot's Wood offers visitors waymarked forest trails, an adventure play area, barbecues and picnic sites.
+Abbot's Wood offers visitors waymarked forest trails, barbecues and picnic sites.
 There is also a large grass area for ball games.

 Go for a wander along Abbot's Amble or take a short stroll on Oaks Walk.
 Look out a variety of wildlife, bird boxes and bluebells in spring.

 Wheelchair users may find portions of the trails difficult in terms of grade and surface quality.

-There are also three bookable barbecues on site for a fee of £33.00 (payable by debit or credit car, or cheque).
+There are three bookable barbecues on site for a fee of £33.00 (payable by debit or credit car, or cheque).
 Please ring 0300 067 4880 at least a week in advance to check availability and to make a booking.

 You will need to provide your own charcoal and Pay & Display parking charges still apply.
 Barbecues must be fully extinguished when you leave the site.